 - Registration date2025-12-03

-The two sides reviewed policies and recent developments related to bilateral cooperation, critical minerals, electric vehicles, and batteries, and discussed ways to deepen cooperation.
-They underscored the importance of close policy dialogue to strengthen competitiveness in advanced industries.
+The two sides reviewed policies and recent developments related to bilateral cooperation, critical minerals, electric vehicles, and batteries, and discussed ways to further strengthen collaboration.
+They underscored the importance of close policy dialogue to enhance competitiveness in advanced industries.

-The Korean side also conveyed concerns that the EU Foreign Subsidies Regulation (FSR), the EU’s proposed new steel import measures, and France’s electric vehicle subsidy scheme may act as trade barriers between Korea and the EU by protecting domestic industries.
-Korea highlighted the need to pursue Korea–EU negotiations on steel TRQs in a cooperative spirit and to establish a more reasonable methodology for calculating carbon-emission factors under France’s EV subsidy program.
+The Korean side also conveyed concerns that the EU Foreign Subsidies Regulation (FSR), the EU’s proposed steel import measures, and France’s electric vehicle subsidy scheme could serve as trade barriers between Korea and the EU by protecting domestic industries.
+Korea emphasized the need for cooperative negotiations with the EU on steel TRQs and to apply a more reasonable methodology for calculating carbon-emission factors under France’s EV subsidy program.

 MOTIR stated that the meeting provided an opportunity to reinforce Korea–France cooperation and discuss key trade issues in depth.
 The Ministry added that it will continue engaging with France and the EU through high-level and working-level channels to follow up on the issues discussed.